mautic/mautic-documentation/pages/10.Components/03.Forms/02.Progressive Profiling/docs.en.md

 #### 1. Show when value exists

-If this option is turned to "No", Mautic checks if the value for this field exists in the databank or if the value was provided in a former form submission already.
-If a value is found, the field won`t be displayed in the form.
-If this option is turned to "Yes", Mautic will show the field regardless whether a value is found or not.
+If this option is set to "No", Mautic checks if the value for this field exists in the database or if the value was provided in a former form submission already.
+If a value is found, the field won't be displayed in the form.
+If this option is set to "Yes", Mautic will show the field, regardless whether a value is found or not.
 The default configuration for this option is "Yes".

 #### 2. Display field only after X submissions.